vikashPirth/voice-skill-sdk/docs/k8s.md

 At this point, the liveness endpoint always returns `alive` with the status code `200`.
 If the skill notices it got in a state where it can not answer requests, it dies.

 If the skill is ready, the readiness probe returns `ready` with the status code `200`.
-If the skill is not ready to handle requests, it returns the status code `503` (service unavilable) and a list of the active readiness locks in the body.
+If the skill is not ready to handle requests, it returns the status code `503` (service unavailable) and a list of the active readiness locks in the body.

 ## Defining readiness locks